 A: After registering online, your admissions counselor will provide you the necessary forms.

 Q: What are the Field Team qualifications?

-A: Our staff must pass a background check, and screening process.
-Each staff member must have a college degree.
-Each group has a certified Wilderness First Responder, and Lifeguard trained in CPR.
-See our staff page to learn more.
+A: Our staff must pass a background check and thorough screening process.
+Our field staff posses college degrees and/or have the expertise and qualifications to work in our relational, therapeutic environment.
+Each group has access to a certified Wilderness First Responder trained in CPR.
+NVW’s field team has access to medical professionals 24 hours a day, 7 days a week.
+See our staff pages to learn more.

 Q: Is New Vision Wilderness insured?

 Q: What types of therapy does New Vision Wilderness utilize?

 A: Cognitive-behavioral, motivational enhancement, Dyadic Developmental Therapy, Emotional Focused Therapy, experiential, healing through metaphors, art therapy, and Brainspotting as well as other experiential therapies.

 A: Yes.
 We offer a limited amount of scholarships annually.
 Please inquire with admissions.

 A: Quest clients are automatically enrolled in The NVW Academy, in Wisconsin, a DPI registered private school.
 NVW may coordinate work in the field with schools during the school year.

 Q: Does New Vision Wilderness have any religious affiliation?